-Whether you’re organising a bake sale at school or being sponsored for a challenge, we have the tips and tricks you need to reach your goal.
+Whether you’re organising a bake sale at school or taking on an active challenge, we have the tips and tricks you need to reach your fundraising goals!

 Kickstart your fundraising

-Begin your fundraising journey today and download your free Fundraising Pack.
-It's crammed full of tips and tricks to help you get your fundraising underway.
+Begin your fundraising journey today by downloading one of our free Fundraising Packs!
+They’re crammed full of tips and tricks that'll help you make your fundraiser a success.

 The important stuff